 Congratulations!
 You’ve submitted your final assignment in your Family Nurse Practitioner (FNP) program and are studying for finals.
-Graduation is in sight, and so are your hopes for landing your first new grad nurse practitioner (NP) job.
+Graduation is in sight, and so are your hopes for landing one of your first new graduate nurse practitioner jobs..

 The path to finding a nursing job after graduation is easier when you’re prepared.
 And when you feel properly prepared for interview questions, you can then let your personality shine.

 “One of the biggest factors is personality,” said Chamberlain graduate Tim Skalitzy, who recently landed a position as a cardiac FNP.
 “What I mean by that is, are you someone they want to work with?
 Do they think you will be a good fit in the team?
 Do you seem like someone they can teach?”

 Below, find advice to help polish your resume and get you ready for your interviews.

 Tips for Finding New Grad Nurse Practitioner Jobs

 Remember, you never get a second chance to make a first impression when you’re looking for new grad NP jobs.
 So how do you present yourself as the best candidate every step of the way?